 In Bhagavad Gita Chapter 2, Verse 7-9, Arjun says, “I am your disciple and am in your refuge.
 My mind has stopped working.
 Advise me whatever is in my interest.
-If somebody grants me the kingdom of the whole Earth and makes me the king of gods i.e. grants me the throne of Indra, still I would not like to fight and carry the burden of sin on my head i.e. no matter how much you may persuade me but I do not perceive that any teaching of yours will relieve from sorrow i.e. will prepare me for the battle.”
-Having said thus, Arjun became silent and sat down in the rear end of the chariot.
+If somebody grants me the kingdom of the whole Earth and makes me the king of Gods i.e. grants me the throne of Indra, still I would not like to fight and carry the burden of sin on my head i.e. no matter how much you may persuade me but I do not perceive that any teaching of yours will relieve from sorrow i.e. will prepare me for the battle.
+(I will not fight).
+Having said this, Arjun became silent and sat down in the rear end of the chariot.

 Translation of Bhagavad Gita Chapter 13, Verse 22: - The SatPurush present in this body, in reality, is God only.
-He Himself, being a witness, is an overseer, and being the giver of genuine approval is the Permitter, being the preserver-nurture of everyone is the Protector, being the Master of Brahm, who makes the living beings bear the results of their actions, and ParBrahm etc, is called Maheshwar and Parmatama (the Supreme God).
+He being a witness, is an overseer, and being the giver of genuine approval is the Permitter, being the preserver-nurture of everyone is the Protector, by offering sacrifices in Yajnas, religious rituals, is the User, being the Master of Brahm and ParBrahm, etc., is called Maheshwar and Paramatma (the Supreme God).

 Translation of Bhagavad Gita Chapter 13, Verse 23: - Hence, one who knows SatPurush, Kaal God, and Maya along with the three qualities (gunas), from the core, he, even though engaged in moral obligations in all respects, is not born again.

-Translation of Bhagavad Gita Chapter 15, Verse 8: - Air blows smell away because air is master of smell; similarly, Supreme God also takes the soul having a immaterial/subtle body from the old body which that soul abandons, to the new body the soul acquires.
+Translation of Bhagavad Gita Chapter 15, Verse 8: - Air blows smell away because air is master of smell; similarly, Supreme God also takes the soul having an immaterial/subtle body from the old body which that soul abandons, to the new body the soul acquires.

-The essence of Bhagavad Gita Chapter 2, Verse 19-21 is that the omnipresent Supreme God (Purna Parmatma) lives with the soul just as smell is present somewhere in the air.
+The essence of Bhagavad Gita Chapter 2, Verse 19-21 is that the Omnipresent Supreme God (Purna Parmatma) lives with the soul just as the smell is present somewhere in the air.
 Air and smell have an inseparable relationship.
-When smell moves from one place to another, at that time air is always with it.
+When smell moves from one place to another, at that time, the air is always with it.
 Similarly, regard air as the Supreme God and smell as the soul and consider fragrance as a good soul and foul smell as an evil soul.
 The Supreme God takes them into new bodies according to their deeds and still is with them.
 Like, Sun appears to be with everyone.
 Even when far, every living being is affected by the formless (invisible) effect of the sun.
-Likewise, the Supreme God, sitting in Satlok, protects all living beings.
+Likewise, the Supreme God, sitting in Satlok, organizes all living beings.
 Similarly, we have to understand the meaning of this Bhagavad Gita Chapter 2’s Verses 17-21, 22-23, and 24-25 in different ways.

 In Bhagavad Gita Chapter 2, Verse 22-23, the state of the soul has been described.